 1.17 The above functional parts of an offshore transmission system are illustrated schematically in Figure 1.2.
 There are many variations to the form of an offshore transmission system.
 Figure 1.2, and Figure 1.3, illustrate just two such examples.
 The offshore generator has the option to connect to an offshore transmission system at a voltage level (in that system) of their choosing.
 Accordingly, the offshore GEP can be at a voltage level of the generator’s choosing and the extent of the offshore generation connection criteria would vary accordingly.
 However, under the default arrangements, the offshore generator’s circuits cannot be wholly or mainly at a voltage level of 132kV or above since such a combination of circuits would then constitute part of an offshore transmission system.
 Please note that, while Figure 1.2, and subsequent Figure 1.3, have been drawn such that they represent the functional parts of an AC offshore transmission system, they are equally representative of the functional parts of a DC offshore transmission system.

-Figure 1.2 An offshore transmission system with a directly connected power station and first onshore substation owned by the offshore transmission owner

 1.18 The boundaries between functional parts of an offshore transmission system will vary according to circumstances.
 In the example illustrated in Figure 1.3, the first onshore substation is owned by the onshore transmission system owner or user system owner.
 Accordingly, the interface point or user system interface point, as the case may be, would be at the lower voltage side rather than the higher voltage side of the transformers at the first onshore substation.
 Similarly, the extent of the offshore generation and demand connection criteria also move with the interface point or user system interface point.
 The first onshore substation forms part of the onshore transmission system or onshore user system as the case may be.

-First Onshore Substation Owned by onshore TO or onshore DO

-Figure 1.3 The offshore transmission system with a directly connected power station and first onshore substation owned by the onshore TO or onshore DO

 1.19 The generation connection criteria applicable to an offshore transmission system are set out in Section 7 and cover the connections which extend from the offshore grid entry points (GEP), through the offshore transmission system, to the interface point (IP) or onshore user system interface point (USIP), as the case may be.

 1.20 The demand connection criteria applicable to an offshore transmission system are given in Section 8 and cover the connection of station demand at the offshore platform.
 These criteria extend from the offshore supply point (OSP) on the offshore platform through the offshore transmission system to the onshore interface point (IP) or onshore user system interface point (USIP), as the case may be.

+1.21 The criteria relating to the operation of an offshore transmission system are presented in Section 9.

+1.22 Voltage limits for use in planning Overlap of Criteria operating an offshore transmission and system are presented in Section 10.

+Overlap of Criteria